pysnippet/django-forbid/README.md

 - `TERRITORIES` - list of territories to permit or forbid access to
 - `OPTIONS` - a dictionary for additional settings
     - `ACTION` - whether to `PERMIT` or `FORBID` access to the listed zones (default is `FORBID`)
-    - `PERIOD` - time in seconds to check for access again, 0 means on each request
     - `VPN` - use VPN detection and forbid access to VPN users
     - `URL` - set of URLs to redirect to when the user is located in a forbidden country or using a VPN
         - `FORBIDDEN_LOC` - the URL to redirect to when the user is located in a forbidden country